 persons

 The Persons page is the primary page for managing person records.
 A person record must exist for each worker in Machete, and must be created first, before the worker record can be created.
 The person record serves a modular function within Machete—it provides one record for each individual that might exist in different areas of Machete.
-For example, if a person is both a member in the Day Worker Center and a participant in the Comité de Defensa de Trabadaores (CDT), the Person record allows to Machete to associate the individual from both programs.

 Note: At this time, employers and Machete users are not associated with Person records.
 For employers, the association can be added later when the need arises.
 For users, the long-term goal is to use Windows Domain Controller to manage user accounts.